MicrosoftEdge/MSEdgeExplainers/Notifications/notifications_actions_customization.md

 *Figure 2: Calling notification scenario without provided action buttons.*

-If the web app specify any action buttons they should show up alongside with the default dismiss buttons and, if the platform allows, they should have colors different from the dismiss button.
-A PWA would be able to sent a `"calling"` notification with colored buttons by means of a service worker using:
+If the web app specifies any action buttons they should show up alongside with the default dismiss buttons and, if the platform allows, they should have colors different from the dismiss button.
+A PWA would be able to send a `"calling"` notification with colored buttons by means of a service worker using:

 ```javascript
 const title = "Incoming call";